brandonpittman/site/src/routes/about/index.md

 I'm married to a lovely woman whom I met by total chance at Oktoberfest in Nagoya one lovely day in 2014.
 She's gorgeous, smart, and most importantly, funny.
 We keep each other laughing on a daily basis and I'm lucky to have her.
-My son, Marcus, was born in September 2021.
-My second son, Lucas, is due April 2024.
+My first son, Marcus, was born in September 2021 and my second son, Lucas, was born in March 2024.

 When I have time for myself, I study traditional Stoicism (mentoring at [The College of Stoic Philosophers][cosp]), train jiu-jitsu, play video games, cook,